Commitment to SOU Students

 The SOU Student Food Pantry is committed to providing students with food and other basic necessities to alleviate the effects of hunger and poverty.
 Through this resource, SOU strives to promote human dignity and increase the likelihood of continued academic success.
 Students at SOU are invited to visit the Student Food Pantry weekly to assist in their needs.

 Food Pantry Access

-Visit Stevenson Union Room 310 to check-in and access this resource:
+Visit Belonging and Engagement (SU 312) to check in and access this resource:

-- Food assistance is available during all hours that the Student Sustainability Team’s office is open: Mondays, Tuesdays, Wednesdays, Thursdays 10:00am-4:00pm and Fridays 10:00am-1:00pm.
-This reflects hours starting fall quarter 2022.
-The Food Pantry is closed on school holidays and weekends.
+- Food assistance is available during all hours that Belonging and Engagement is open: Monday through Friday 8:30 am – 5 pm.
+The Food Pantry is closed on most school holidays and all weekends.

 - Students can visit once per week to access up to ten non-perishable food items, occasional perishable items, and an unlimited amount of personal hygiene products.

 - From time-to-time there will also be “add-ons” available, such as eggs, produce, pastries, and bread (limited availability).

 Have questions or important resources to share?
 Email email@example.com for more information.

 Follow @sou_foodpantry and @soustudentlife on Instagram for ongoing updates about food pantry operations, closures, etc.

 Students facing food insecurity are encouraged to access resources in the community to supplement their nutrition.
 Here is a short list of food resources students might find useful: